High-tech ship set for launch on 400th Mayflower anniversary

 Four centuries to the day since the ship sailed out of Plymouth harbor, dignitaries from the United States, the U.K. and the Netherlands — home to some of the Pilgrims — are launching a new Mayflower.
 Unlike its wooden predecessor, this vessel is a sleek, high-tech trimaran powered by the sun and steered by artificial intelligence.

-The Mayflower Autonomous Ship, which will get a snappier moniker at Wednesday’s naming ceremony, is set to follow in its forebearer’s wake by crossing the Atlantic from Plymouth, England, to Plymouth, Massachusetts, this time on a marine research trip — and without people aboard.
+The Mayflower Autonomous Ship, which will get a snappier name at Wednesday’s ceremony, is set to follow in its forebearer’s wake by crossing the Atlantic from Plymouth, England, to Plymouth, Massachusetts, but for the purpose of a marine research trip instead of founding a colony — and without people aboard.

-The ship’s creators, marine research organization ProMare and computing giant IBM, hope it will be the first in a new generation of crewless high-tech vessels that can explore parts of the oceans too difficult or dangerous for people to reach.
+The ship’s creators, marine research organization ProMare and computing giant IBM, hope the autonomous Mayflower will be the first in a new generation of crewless high-tech vessels that can explore parts of oceans too difficult or dangerous for people to reach.

+Andy Stanford-Clark, chief technology officer for IBM U.K. and Ireland, said the ship's launch "is a very exciting stage of the journey towards autonomous shipping” that could pave the way for AI-driven cargo ships and water taxis as well as research ships.

-The coronavirus pandemic has scaled back trans-Atlantic Mayflower commemorations, and delayed the ship’s voyage until 2021.
-It will undertake six months of sea trials and short trips before setting out across the Atlantic next spring on a voyage to measure ocean health: assessing the impact of climate change, measuring micro-plastic pollution and studying populations of whales and dolphins.
+The coronavirus pandemic upended planned trans-Atlantic commemorations for the original Mayflower's anniversary and delayed the voyage of its latest namesake until 2021.

+The sun-powered trimaran will undertake six months of sea trials and short trips before setting out across the Atlantic next spring on a trip to measure ocean health: assessing the impact of climate change, measuring micro-plastic pollution and studying populations of whales and dolphins.

+Along the way, its AI captain will have to make complex decisions in response to wind, waves, vessels and unknown surprises.

+“We’re quietly confident we’re going to make it," Stanford-Clark said.
+“Ultimately, the sea will decide.”

 The ship’s launch in Plymouth, 200 miles (320 kilometers) southwest of London, is part of 400th anniversary commemorations involving the British, Americans, Dutch and the Wampanoag people, who are native to what is now New England.

-In 1620, the Wampanoag helped the exhausted Mayflower settlers survive their first winter.
+In 1620, the Wampanoag helped the exhausted English settlers from the Mayflower survive their first winter.
 But soon colonial expansion, conflict and new diseases were having a devastating impact on North America’s indigenous peoples.

 ’It’s going a long way to lend balance to this story,” said Paula Peters, a Wampanoag writer and educator who has helped create anniversary exhibitions, including one opening later this month at The Box museum in Plymouth.